 Mental Health Issues

 Adolescents and adults on the autism spectrum represent a complex and underserved population.
 Of the studies completed to date, findings suggest that this group of adolescents and adults faces a multitude of psychiatric and psychosocial issues, alongside significant challenges in accessing services.
-Social skills deficits for individuals on the spectrum persist into adulthood, and adults appear to be at an increased risk for developing depression and anxiety.
-Despite this, very few studies have examined treatment approaches and interventions (pharmacological and psychosocial) for adolescents and adults with autism spectrum conditions.
-While evidence is beginning to emerge for interventions targeting this population, including cognitive-behavioral therapy (CBT), mindfulness-based therapy (MBT), and social skills training (SST), further large-scale studies which compare the effectiveness of, for example, CBT or MBT versus other treatment options (e.g., medication, counseling, etc.) are required.
+Social skills deficits for autistic individuals persist into adulthood, and adults appear to be at an increased risk for developing depression and anxiety.
+Despite this, very few studies have examined treatment approaches and interventions (pharmacological and psychosocial) for adolescents and adults with autism.
+While evidence is beginning to emerge for interventions, including cognitive-behavioral therapy (CBT), mindfulness-based therapy (MBT), and social skills training (SST), further large-scale studies comparing the effectiveness of CBT or MBT versus other treatment options (e.g., medication, counseling, etc.) are required.
 Likewise, there is an immediate need for mental health clinicians who are trained to apply these techniques.
 In developing interventions, programs must also consider what adolescents and adults want.
 For example, adolescents and adults on the spectrum may be more interested in interventions which focus on vocational opportunities than interventions targeting social skills.
 Moreover, both individuals and their family must be viewed as valuable contributors and fully involved in this process.
 Lastly, researchers must look at issues of service cost and efficiency when evaluating the impact of interventions.

 2. There is a critical need for community mental health agencies to review their exclusion criteria to include persons with autism spectrum conditions.
 For example, agencies providing care for persons with mood or anxiety disorders should not exclude individuals on the basis of a diagnosis of autism.
 Community mental health agencies have the resources and expertise in mental health, along with the programs to deliver services for individuals with mental health issues (e.g., vocational programs, counseling, and therapies), but will need guidance from developmental disability agencies to successfully adapt these programs for adults on the autism spectrum.